OrangeWacko/Draft-App-ReactJS/README.md

 ## App for Fantasy Football Live Drafts!

+Tired of keeping track of your live auction drafts on the Excel spreadsheet?
+Welcome to free-to-enjoy NFL Fantasy Auction Manager platform for anyone who wants to manage their live drafts for their league.

-This is a passion project built on top of ReactJS and Firebase for storing and rednering live draft results, also using Firebase Authentication tokens.
+This is a passion project built on top of ReactJS + Firebase for storing and rednering live draft results, also using Firebase Authentication tokens for User creation and management.

+## Features
+- User Registration/Login with Email
+- Manager Mode: drafting Players with final bids assigned to specific Manager's Team
+-  Draft Board: showing live drat results with all teams listed, built with CSS Flexboxes to fill in the space to allow projection on the TV screen
+- Single Team mode: shows current Team manager's drafted players and their Maximum Bid

+## Upcoming Features
+- Each logged in User will be allowed to create Manager Teams, The specific Budget and amount of players needed for each team.

 ## Something Missing?